 In order to track your walks you don’t really need to purchase an additional fitness tracker.
 All you really need is your phone.
 Just download a pedometer app like our own ActivityTracker and you’re all good to go.
 The app will automatically record your physical activity during the day and show you all the fitness metrics that matter: the steps taken, the amount of calories burned, the distance walked or the total time spent active.
 You’ll be able to set your own goals and always be up-to-date with your activity, including on an hourly basis.

 The Bottom Line

 Which exactly is the right time to exercise?
 Well, the one that can best integrate with your schedule, needs and lifestyle.
-If you like to get up early in the morning comes naturally to you, don’t hesitate to go for a 30-minute stroll.
+If getting up early in the morning comes naturally to you, don’t hesitate to go for a 30-minute stroll.
 On the other hand, if you’re a night owl, go for a walk later in the evening.
 Walking in the afternoon is also an alternative if you have the necessary time.